 Black Chicagoans have long been at the forefront of social and political movements.
-At the same time, Black representation in the C-Suite remains limited.59 In general, political leaders, corporate executives, and nonprofit directors play critical roles in shaping the city's future.
-When Blacks are represented in key leadership positions, it gives rise to policies that support broader opportunities for Blacks and other underrepresented groups.
-This premise makes the case for getting more Blacks in C-Suites.
+At the same time, Black representation in the C-Suite remains limited.
+In general, political leaders, corporate executives, and nonprofit directors play critical roles in shaping the city's future.
+When Black people are represented in key leadership positions, it gives rise to policies that support broader opportunities for Black people and other underrepresented groups.
+This premise makes the case for getting more Black leaders in C-Suites.